arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/camera-tutorial/content.md

 ## Introduction

-The Giga Display shield comes with an Arducam camera connector.
-In this tutorial we will go through what cameras are compatible with the Display shield, how to connect the camera and how to run a sketch that will stream the camera feed to the display.
+The GIGA Display Shield comes with an Arducam camera connector.
+In this tutorial, we will go through what cameras are compatible with the display shield, how to connect the camera, and how to run a sketch to stream the camera feed to the display.

 ## Hardware & Software Needed